muldon/preprocessor/README.md

 1. Edit the file "application.properties" and set the your data_base password parameter.
 The file comes with default values for performing stemming and removing stop words.
 You need to fill only the variable: `spring.datasource.password=YOUR_DB_PASSWORD`.

 2. In a terminal, go to the Project_folder and build the jar file with the Maven command: `mvn package -Dmaven.test.skip=true`.
-Assert that duppredictor.jar is built under target folder.
+Assert that preprocessor.jar is built under target folder.

 3. Go to Project_folder/target and run the command to execute the jar: `java -Xms1024M -Xmx20g -jar ./preprocessor.jar`.